Guide To Understanding Farm Eggs

 What You Will Find With Our Eggs

 When purchasing our eggs, you will most likely find them in a recycled egg carton.
 We practice regenerative agriculture on our farm, so we reduce, reuse and recycle whenever we can.
-If you are a first time customer, we provide you with a business card with all of our contact information on it and egg instructions.
+All first time customers receive a card with instructions to care for eggs.

 Thanks for stopping by!
 Hope you enjoy our eggs as much as we do!